Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Why the Newtonian Perturbation Theory is inadequate

-where it is used that $\dot{w}=0$.
-The system (\ref{subeq:standard}) consists of two \emph{relativistic} equations for two unknown quantities, namely the density fluctuation $\delta$ and the divergence $\vartheta_\een$ of the spatial part of the fluid four-velocity.
-Thus, the relativistic perturbation equations (\ref{subeq:pertub-gi}) which are derived for a general equation of state for the pressure $p=p(n,\varepsilon)$ reduce to the relativistic system (\ref{subeq:standard}) for the equation of state (\ref{eq:state-restrictive}) with constant $w$.
+The system (\ref{subeq:algemene-vergelijkingen}) consists of two \emph{relativistic} equations for two unknown quantities, namely the density fluctuation~$\delta$ and the divergence $\vartheta_\een$ of the spatial part of the fluid four-velocity.
+Thus, the relativistic perturbation equations (\ref{subeq:pertub-gi}) which are derived for a general equation of state for the pressure $p=p(n,\varepsilon)$ reduce to the relativistic system (\ref{subeq:algemene-vergelijkingen}) for a barotropic equation of state $p=p(\varepsilon)$.
+Since the gauge modes (\ref{subeq:gauge-dep}) are solutions of the set (\ref{subeq:pertub-gi}), the gauge modes

-In the derivation of equations (\ref{subeq:pertub-gi}) no assumptions or approximations (other than linearisation of the Einstein equations and conservation laws) have been made.
-Since the relativistic system (\ref{subeq:standard}) is derived from the system (\ref{subeq:pertub-gi}), the set (\ref{subeq:standard}) is exact and is, therefore, superior to the standard Newtonian equation (\ref{eq:delta-standard}) which is only an approximation.
-As a consequence, equation (\ref{eq:delta-standard}) is only adapted to the equation of state (\ref{eq:state-restrictive}) and the coefficient $(v_{\text{s}}/c)^2$ must be replaced by the constant $w$.
-In other words, the equation of state $p=w\varepsilon$ requires that the speed of sound $v_{\text{s}}(t)$ is for all times equal to its initial value $v_{\text{s}}(t_0)=c\sqrt{w}$.